carlows/cashier/README.md

 Cashier.print_totals()
 ```

+---

-The print_totals function accepts an optional configuration, which you might use to change the rules aplpies to the discounts:
+The Cashier.print_totals/1 function accepts an optional configuration, which you might use to change the rules applied to the discounts:

 ```
 [